-DESCRIPTION: Terconazole vaginal cream 0.8% is a white to off-white, water washable cream for intravaginal administration containing 0.8% of the antifungal agent terconazole, cis-1-[p-[[2-(2,4-Dichlorophenyl)-2-(1H-1,2,4-triazol-1-ylmethyl)-1,3-dioxolan-4-yl]methoxy]phenyl]-4-isopropyhipperazine, compounded in a cream base consisting of butylated hydroxyanisole, cetyl alcohol, isopropyl myristate, polysorbate 60, polysorbate 80, propylene glycol, stearyl alcohol, and purified water.
-The structural formula of terconazole is as follows:
+DESCRIPTION: Terconazole vaginal cream 0.8% is a white to off-white, water washable cream for intravaginal administration containing 0.8% of the antifungal agent terconazole, cis-1-[p-[[2-(2,4-Dichlorophenyl])-2-(1H-1,2,4-triazol-1-ylmethyl)]-1,3-dioxolan-4-yl]methoxy]phenyl]-4-isopropy-Ipiperazine, compounded in a cream base consisting of butylated hydrox-yanisole, cettyl alcohol, isopropyl myristate, polysorbate 60, polysorbate 80, propylene glycol, stearyl alcohol, and purified water.
+The structural for-mula of terconazole is as follows:

 Terconazole, a triazole derivative, is a white to almost white powder with a molecular weight of 532.47.
 It is insoluble in water; sparingly soluble in ethanol; and soluble in butanol.
 CLINICAL PHARMACOLOGY

-CLINICAL PHARMACOLOGY Following intravaginal administration of terconazole in humans, absorption ranged from 5-8% in three hysterectomized subjects and 12-16% in two non-hysterectomized subjects with tubal ligations.
-Following daily intravaginal administration of 0.8% terconazole 40 mg (0.8% cream x 5 g) for seven days to normal humans, plasma concentrations were low and gradually rose to a daily peak (mean of 5.9 ng/mL or 0.006 mcg/mL) at 6.6 hours.
-Results from similar studies in patients with vulvovaginal candidiasis indicate that the slow rate of absorption, the lack of accumulation, and the mean peak plasma concentration of terconazole was not different from that observed in healthy women.
-The absorption characteristics of terconazole 0.8% in pregnant or non-pregnant patients with vulvovaginal candidiasis were also similar to those found in normal harmonic half-life of elimination from the blood for the parent terconazole was 6.9 hours (range 4.0-11.3).
-Terconazole is extensively metabolized; the plasma AUC for terconazole compared to the AUC for total radioactivity was 0.6%.
+CLINICAL PHARMACOLOGY Following intravaginal administration of terconazole in humans, absorp-tion ranged from 5-8% in three hysterectomized subjects and 12-16% in two non-hysterectomized subjects with tubal ligations.
+Following daily intravaginal administration of 0.8% terconazole 40 mg (0.8% cream x 5 g) for seven days to normal humans, plasma concentra-tions were low and gradually rose to a daily peak (mean of 5.9 ng/mL or 0.006 mcg/mL) at 6.6 hours.
+Results from similar studies in patients with humans and anadiation in patients that the oliver rate of absorption the lock vulvovaginal candidiasis indicate that the slow rate of absorption, the lack of accumulation, and the mean peak plasma concentration of terconazole was not different from that observed in healthy women.
+The absorption characteristics of terconazole 0.8% in pregnant or non-pregnant patients with vulvovaginal candidiasis were also similar to those found in normal volunteers.

+Following oral (30 mg) administration of C-labelled terconazole, the harmonic half-life of elimination from the blood for the parent terconazole was 6.9 hours (range 4.0-11.3).
+Terconazole is extensively metabolized; the plasma AUC for terconazole compared to the AUC for total radioactivity was o.6%.
 Total radioactivity was eliminated from the blood with a harmonic half-life of 52.2 hours (range 44-60).
-Excretion of radioactivity was both by renal (32-56%) and fecal (47-52%) routes.
+Excretion of radioactivity was both by renal (32-56%) and tecal (47-52%) routes.
 In vitro, terconazole is highly protein bound (94.9%) and the degree of binding is independent of drug concentration.
 Photosensitivity reactions were observed in some normal volunteers following repeated dermal application of terconazole 2.0% and 0.8% creams under conditions of filtered artificial ultraviolet light.
-Photosensitivity reactions have not been observed in U.S. and foreign